Last updated

 Bringing your own device: pros and cons

 Most Canadian wireless plans allow customers to bring their own devices.
 In fact, many of them encourage it, offering discounts and incentives for those who do.
-New smartphones, even cheaper models like Motorola Moto G Pure and the Samsung Galaxy A54 5G, can cost hundreds of dollars.
+New smartphones, even cheaper models like the Motorola Moto e15 and the Samsung Galaxy A06 4G, can cost hundreds of dollars.

-Obviously, you won’t be using the newest device on the market, which means you might not maximize your carrier’s plan that is geared at the latest and greatest smartphones.
-Likewise, you won’t be able to rely on the carrier’s customer support team if you have problems with your device.
+If you have an older device, you likely won’t be able to maximize your carrier’s plan if it’s geared toward the latest and greatest smartphones.
+Likewise, you might not be able to rely on the carrier’s customer support team if you have problems with your phone.
 Instead, it’ll be up to you (and the depths of the internet) to figure out how to resolve any technical issues you might have.

 All things considered, if you already have a functional device you like, it’s in your wallet’s best interest to bring your own phone to your new plan.